baggy-soap/baggy-soap-shop/wip.md

 * Weight attribute added on staging
 * Shipping methods being added on staging:
   * currently working on International Standard methods
-  * use Django shell to copy country lists to new shipping methods
+  * use Django shell to copy country lists to new shipping methods (including UK?) >> perhaps no longer needed with mgmt command
+  * need to set countries as shippable on staging >> could be done by mgmt command?